Reserving capacity (PARCA and CAM)

 Capacity Allocation Mechanism (CAM)

-In order to harmonise the development process for incremental capacity, new rules for incremental capacity have been included in the network code on Capacity Allocation Mechanism (CAM NC).
-An amended version was approved by the EU Member States in October 2016 and came into force on 6 April 2017.
+In order to harmonise the development process for incremental capacity, rules for incremental capacity have been included in the network code on Capacity Allocation Mechanism (CAM NC) in UNC European Interconnection Document (EID) Section E. An amended version was approved by the EU Member States in October 2016 and came into force on 6 April 2017.

-The newly introduced process has several phases, including certain requirements that need to be fulfilled, before an incremental project can be initiated based on market demand and new capacity requirements.
+The process has several phases, including certain requirements that need to be fulfilled, before an incremental project can be initiated based on market demand and new capacity requirements.

 The market demand assessment will be conducted in accordance with Article 26 of the Official Regulation (EU) 2017/459 of the amended CAM code, hereafter referred to as the CAM Code, and covers how the market will signal to TSOs a potential need for capacity beyond the unsold technical capacity available.